kirahman2/salarypredictionportfolio/README.md

 ![alt text](https://github.com/kirahman2/salarypredictionportfolio/blob/master/Images/salary-image.png)
-# How Employee Information Be Used To Predict Their Salary?
+# How Can We Predict Salary Based on Employee Job Descriptions?

 ## Introduction
 For this salary prediction project I am examining different attributes of employee information to predict their salary.